Cantido/hex_licenses/README.md

 ```
 $ mix licenses
 Dependency  Status
-ex_doc      all OSI approved
+ex_doc      all valid
-httpoison   all OSI approved
+httpoison   all valid
-poison      all OSI approved
+poison      all valid
 ```

-`mix licenses.explain` will print the dependencies that have non-OSI-approved or unidentifiable licenses.
+`mix licenses.explain` will print the dependencies that have unidentifiable licenses.
 License IDs defined by the package should be an identifier on the [SPDX License List](https://spdx.org/licences).
+You can also pass the `--osi` flag to all these tasks in order to ensure all licenses are approved by the [Open Source Initiative](https://opensource.org).

 ```
-$ mix licenses.explain
+$ mix licenses.explain --osi
 dependency_a has 1 unsafe licenses:
  - "MIT License" is not an SPDX ID.
 dependency_b has 1 unsafe licenses: